RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![jaeger_ui]({% image_path jaeger-span.png %})

-Let's make more traces!!
-Open a new web browser to access _CoolStore Inventory Page_(i.e. http://inventory-quarkus-inventory.apps.seoul-7b68.openshiftworkshop.com):
+Let's make more traces!
+Open a new web browser to access _CoolStore Inventory Page_ using its route (on _Networking > Routes_ in the OpenShift Console):

 ![jaeger_ui]({% image_path jaeger-coolstore.png %})